 Online banking does exist, but it is firmly 20th century.
 Bills are paid online manually each month.
 It’s the most efficient part of the system, but still requires managing.

 Lastly, when you have accounts up and running you may want to open joint accounts and potentially accounts for your spouse.
-Sit down and work out exactly what you want each account to do, which payments will go from which and then sit in the branch until they have got the message.
-Then make sure it all works when it should as errors are common.
+Sit down and work out exactly what you want each account to do, which payments will go from which to which, and then sit in the branch until they have got the message.